david-crosby/jamf-iac-demo/README.md

 A learning repository demonstrating CI/CD workflows for managing Jamf Pro tenants using Terraform and Infrastructure as Code principles.

+**This is a learning resource.
+There is no warranty.
+This is not production code.
+Under development.**

 ## Overview

 This repository provides a complete example of managing Jamf Pro configurations using: